-vector<vector<int>> data;
+vector<vector<int>> data:

 (although our grid doesn't hold int values).
-If you didn't already set up your maze's stored data to be a 2D vector, you can change that now.
+If in your step 3 you used something other than a 2D vector to store the contents of the maze, you can change that now.

 Notice, though, that we have still not specified the size of the grid-vectors are by default initially created with size zero.